DanH42/matchimo/README.md

 Matchimo
 ========

-**Matchimo** is a turn-based card matching memory game for 2 or more players.
-It is built using the [imo.im API](https://imo.im/developers/)
+**Matchimo** was a turn-based card matching memory game for 2 or more players.
+It was built using the [imo.im API](https://imo.im/developers/).
+That API is no longer available, meaning this game will no longer function, but this project's source is being left up for posterity.

 Objective
 ---------